WillUK99/Aztec-Azure/README.md

 # Aztec-Azure.
-This is an anti-ad for a fictional company 'Azure-Aztec'.
+This is a site for a fictional company 'Azure-Aztec'.

 ## Technologies.
 -HTML